SheCodesAustralia/workshopcontent/content/python/getting_started/3_how_to_python/_index.md

 "Runnin' down the hill"
 ```

 Nice, huh?
-To see your name in uppercase letters, simply type:
+To see your name in uppercase letters, try typing:

 <!-- {% filename %}command-line{% filename %} -->
 ```python